 Jody has worked as a speech pathologist for over 25 years in a variety of community-based settings, including schools, community health clinics and hospitals, and coordinated an Early Childhood Intervention Service (ECIS) which operated within a kindergarten.
 She enjoyed working collaboratively with professional and community service providers and developing relationships and supporting a full range of services, clients and families.
 Jody has also run community groups which promote language development and has extensive experience in working with children with a broad range of communication and learning difficulties, including children with autism and developmental delay.
 Jody is committed to her ongoing professional development, and is passionate about working with educators, families and their children.
 When not working, Jody loves to walk her dog, bushwalk with friends, and plan her next outdoor adventure!

-Miki is a trainee speech pathologist and has an enthusiastic passion and interest in supporting vulnerable learners, closing the learning gap, and making a difference in the lives of disadvantaged students.
+Miki has an enthusiastic passion and interest in supporting vulnerable learners, closing the learning gap, and making a difference in the lives of disadvantaged students.
 She is passionate about wanting to deliver innovative speech pathology services to support students, increase teacher capacity and implement evidence-based programs and interventions in a schools.
 In her free time, Miki enjoys reading, knitting, walking her dog Leo and spending quality time with friends and family.